swiftlang/swift-org-website/documentation/cxx-interop/index.md

 ### Shared Reference Types

-**Shared** reference types are reference-counted with custom retain and release operations.
-In C++, this is nearly always done with a smart pointer like `std::shared_ptr` rather than expecting programmers to manually use retain and release.
-This is generally compatible with being imported as a managed type.
-Shared pointer types are either "intrusive" or "non-intrusive", which unfortunately ends up being relevant to semantics. `std::shared_ptr` is a non-intrusive shared pointer, which supports pointers of any type without needing any cooperation.
-Intrusive shared pointers require cooperation but support some additional operations.
-Currently, Swift only supports importing intrusively reference counted types as foreign reference types, but we intent to lift this restriction over time.
-(Today, you can still often use non-intrusively reference counted types, such as `std::shared_ptr`, as value types that own their storage.)
+**Shared** reference types are reference-counted types that are passed around by pointer or reference in C++.
+They typically use either:

+- custom retain and release operations that increment and decrement a reference count stored intrusively in the object.
+- or, a non-intrusive shared pointer type like `std::shared_ptr`, that can store the reference count outside of the object.

+Currently Swift can map C++ classes or structures that use custom retain and release operations on a reference count stored intrusively in the object to a Swift reference type (that behaves like a Swift `class`).
+Other types that rely on `std::shared_ptr` for reference counting can still be used as value types in Swift.

-To specify that a C++ type is a shared reference type, use the `SWIFT_SHARED_REFERENCE` attribute.
-This attribute expects two arguments: a retain and release function.
+To specify that a C++ type is a shared reference type, use the `SWIFT_SHARED_REFERENCE` customization macro.
+This macro expects two arguments: a retain and release function.
 These functions must be global functions that take exactly one argument and return void.
 The argument must be a pointer to the C++ type (not a base type).
 Swift will call these custom retain and release functions where it would otherwise retain and release Swift classes.
 Here's an example of `SWIFT_SHARED_REFERENCE` being applied to the C++ type `SharedObject`:

 ```c++
 class SharedObject : IntrusiveReferenceCounted<SharedObject> {